Lauren London Reveals How She Got In Shape For Striking ‘GQ’ Shoot With Nipsey Hussle

 Lauren London and Nipsey Hussle are the latest power couple to grace the cover of GQ magazine.
 While previous rumors suggested the couple had gone their separate ways, their latest photoshoot definitely suggests otherwise.
 The captivating photos from the magazine spread have gone viral on social media and fans are still praising Lauren London for her striking looks.

-Now, she’s sharing details about the diet and exercise regime she implemented to prepare for the big photoshoot.
+Now, she’s sharing details about the diet and exercise regimen she implemented to prepare for the big photoshoot.
 According to Hollywood Life, Lauren London credits the Alkaline diet for her photoshoot body.
 During a recent interview, she shared details about the diet and revealed how the whole photoshoot came about.

 The latest news follows a string of reports about Lauren London and Nipsey Hussle’s relationship.
 The two have always opted to keep their personal lives out of the limelight.
 So it’s very rare to hear specific details about Lauren and Nipsey.
 But, like any other celebrity couple, the two have found themselves at the center of controversy amid rumors about Nipsey’s involvement with other women.